muellerberndt/laser-ethereum/README_DEV.md

 ## Tests and coverage report

+## Deployment to PyPI
+- Update `VERSION` constant on top of `setup.py` file to `vX.Y.Z`, where `X`, `Y`, `Z` are some integers specifying the new version of the package;
+- Create Git tag with the same version name `vX.Y.Z`;
+- Push the tag to `laser-ethereum` repo, CircleCI will take care about the rest (testing, and deployment to PyPI if tests are successful).

+In case of mismatch between Git tag and `VERSION` in `CircleCI` deployment will be failed.

 ### python version

 First, make sure your python version is `3.6.x`.
 Some tests will fail with `3.5.x` since some generated easm code is different from `3.6.x`.